armandkamffer/armandkamffer/README.md

 ___
 # Hi, I'm Armand Kamffer

-I'm an Intermediate Software Engineer mainly focused on iOS development and I am in technologies such as SwiftUI, Combine, and REST Development.
+I'm a Senior Software Engineer mainly focused on iOS development and technologies such as SwiftUI, Combine, and REST Development.

 I have worked on multiple iOS apps, mostly built in Swift and sometimes Objective-C. Going forward I see myself continuing to work on iOS app development, and maybe even some more REST backend development.

+I am currently experimenting with Flutter.

 ___